pwilmart/Sea_lion_urine_SpC/README.md

 ## Protein identification overview

 The number of proteins detected by the Comet/PAW processing after grouping and removal of contaminants (common contaminants and keratins) was 2,262 with a two peptide per protein requirement.
 The number reported in (**Ref-1**) was 2694 but appears to allow single peptide per protein IDs.
 The S1 tab of the Supplemental file `pr8b00416_si_002.xlsx` can be used to estimate what the protein count would have been with two peptides per protein and the number is somewhere in the 1800 to 1900 range.
 This is pretty impressive without having a proper sea lion protein database.
 From the S1 table, some idea of the total number of confident PSMs identified can be obtained by summing counts from all cells.
 The result is about 111 thousand PSMs.
 A similar sum of the PAW results file is 233 thousand.
 There are roughly twice as many PSMs identified with the Comet/PAW processing compared to the processing in (**Ref-1**).
 The non-species specific FASTA file, the mass calibrations issues, different search engine and post processing, and exclusion of semi-trpytic peptides all contribute to the lower identification number.
 Interestingly, such a large increase in PSMs had a much smaller effect at the protein level.
-Wide dynamic range proteomes like urine will have most additional lower abundance PSM identifications mapping to the smaller number of abundant proteins.
+Wide dynamic range proteomes like urine will have most additional lower abundance PSM identifications mapping to highly abundant proteins.

 This leads into a class of common questions explored in most proteomics studies.
-Namely, how consistent are the proteomics results across the samples?
+Namely, how consistent are the proteomics results between the samples?
 This is a valid question nearly always answered in an invalid way.
-One way to sneak up on the answer to this question is to ask how frequently was each protein seen across the 19 samples (19 out of 19, 18 out of 19, etc.).
+One way to sneak up on the answer to this question for this experiment is to ask how frequently was each protein seen across the 19 samples (19 out of 19, 18 out of 19, etc.).
 We can tabulate the number of proteins identified in given number of samples and make a plot:

 ![dist_by_protein](images/dist_by_proteins.png)

 We have 190 proteins out of 2262 (8%) that were seen in all 19 samples.
 That sure seems low.
 We have large numbers of proteins in all of the categories from 19/19 down to 1/19.
-This looks like reproducibility of the proteomics results across the samples is a total disaster.
+This looks like reproducibility of the proteomics results across the samples is a TOTAL DISASTER.
 Any Venn diagram shown in any proteomics publication is based on counting each protein ID as an equal item.
 That over-represents low abundance proteins and dramatically under-represents abundant proteins.

 We can instead sum up the spectral counts for the proteins in each category and plot those numbers: